halfer/spiderling-utils/README.md

 * `simple` is a curl-based HTTP fetch
 * `phantomjs` spins up a PhantomJS server (assuming you have the right dependencies) so that JavaScript can be run as per a standard browser

-There are two others, `selenium` and `kohana`, but they are not tested.
+There are two others, `selenium` and `kohana`, but they are not tested against Spiderling Utils.
 See the PHPUnit Spiderling docs for more information on those.

 Using Spiderling with Travis
 ---